Leo Srole: Research

 After graduating from the University of Chicago, Srole continued research in the vein of Warner's.
-He later conducted the Midtown Manhattan Study, a landmark study of the mental health of 1,660 residents of New York City.
+He later conducted the Midtown Manhattan Study, known also as "The Midtown Study," landmark research on the mental health of 1,660 residents of New York City.
 Published in 1962, the study found that less than 20% of those surveyed were in good mental health, a finding that initially prompted doubts, but which was later accepted by other researchers.
 The American Journal of Psychiatry, for example, described the study as "a beacon to all future researchers", and its results were later used by a presidential commission to project national estimates.